Muni bond Tuesday update: 10-year yield decreases

 Continue Reading Below

-BIGGEST MOVER: Three-year bonds.
-Yield increased 3 basis points over the last week to 1.18 percent.
+BIGGEST MOVER: 30-year bonds.
+Yield fell 6 basis points over the last week to 2.83 percent.

-TWO-YEAR: Yield fell 2 basis points to 1.08 percent.
-The two-year/10-year spread is 125 basis points, compared with 126 basis points a week ago.
-The two-year/30-year spread is 181 basis points, compared with 180 basis points a week ago.
+TWO-YEAR: Yield fell less than a basis point to 1.08 percent.
+The two-year/10-year spread is 121 basis points, down from 125 basis points a week ago.
+The two-year/30-year spread is 176 basis points, down from 181 basis points a week ago.

-10-YEAR: Yield fell 1 basis point to 2.34 percent, compared with 2.35 percent for a 10-year Treasury.
-The gap between 10-year municipal bonds and Treasurys has been narrowing over the last week.
+10-YEAR: Yield decreased less than a basis point to 2.28 percent, compared with 2.30 percent for a 10-year Treasury.
+The gap between 10-year municipal bonds and Treasurys has been widening over the last week.
 It was 2 basis points on Oct.
-3. The 10-year/30-year spread for municipal bonds is 55 basis points.
+10. The 10-year/30-year spread for municipal bonds is 55 basis points.

 Continue Reading Below